ibm-cloud-docs/devsecops/devsecops-due-date-reference.md

 ### Exempt
 {: #due-date-issue-options-exempt}

-If you want to mark an Issue permanently exempted, add the label `exempt` to the issue, and it doesn't block deployments.
-However, the issue still appears in the Change Request for the deployment.
-As a best practice, link the source of the exempt (issue ticket, for example) to the issue in a comment so that reviewers can understand why the issue is exempted.
+If you want to mark an issue as permanently exempt, add the `exempt` label to the issue, so that the issue doesn't block deployments.
+However, the issue still appears in the change request for the deployment.
+As a best practice, link the source of the exemption (for example, the issue ticket) to the issue in a comment so that reviewers understand why the issue is exempted.

 If an issue is marked with the `exempt` label, the CI pipeline needs to be rerun.
 Otherwise, it does not produce new evidence.
 {: note}